-- The SQL language is broken into several distinct parts: - SQL schema statements, used to define the data structures stored in the database; - SQL data statements, used to manipulate the data structures previously defined using SQL schema statements; - SQL transaction statements, used to begin, end, and rollback transactions. - In SQL terminology a relation is a table, an attribute is a column and a tuple is a row.
+The SQL language is broken into several distinct parts:

+SQL schema statements, used to define the data structures stored in the database;

+- SQL data statements, used to manipulate the data structures previously defined using SQL schema statements. - In SQL terminology a relation is a table, an attribute is a column and a tuple is a row.